kjantzer/bui/util/onix/README.md

     limit: null, // set to only process some of the products

     progress(msg, {i, total}){
-        // log or forward progress
+        // log or inform client ofprogress
     },
     preprocess: async (onix, products) =>{
         // before processing a anything
     },
     // process each product so we dont ever keep all of them in memory
-    // we'll keep up to chunkSize and then insert before moving on
     process: async (product)=>{
         // actually do something with the product data console.log(product.get('RecordReference'))